nus-cs2103-AY2122S1/ip/docs/README.md

 Use this command to add a task that you have to do without a hard deadline.
 - The description of the todo can contain an arbitrary amount of words (at least 1 word).

-Example of usage:

-`todo return book`
+Example of usage: `todo return book`

 Expected outcome:

-Description of the outcome.

 <img width="408" alt="todo" src="https://user-images.githubusercontent.com/65549665/133202878-54b4553d-ff4e-40cd-8483-2c20c7b580f2.png">